arzieba1420/DTNetwork/README.md

 [UPDATE 22-07-2019]
 **ENG version of the project will no longer be developed.
 I focus on PL version only from now** [UPDATE 22-02-2022]
-**If you are interested in getting familiar with the Application just let me know.
+**If you are interested in getting familiar with the Application just download and run .jar from .zip package.
+App starts on localhost:8080/dtnetwork**